SamanFekri/QouteOfDay/README.md

-### 📅 Wednesday, 15 October, 2025
+### 📅 Thursday, 16 October, 2025
 ------
 ### Events
 ------
-Here are some events that occur in the USA around October 15th:
+Here are a few notable events that occur on or around October 16 in the USA:

-- **National Latinx Heritage Month**: Recognized from September 15 to October 15, this month honors the contributions of Latinx Americans to the country's history and culture.
+- **National Boss's Day (October 16)**: A day to celebrate and appreciate the hard work and leadership of bosses and supervisors in the workplace.

-- **National Pregnant Women's Day**: Observed on October 15, this day raises awareness about issues facing pregnant women.
+- **World Food Day (October 16)**: While it's a global observance, various events and activities are organized in the U.S. to raise awareness about food security and sustainable agriculture.

-- **World Students' Day**: While this is an international observance on October 15 in honor of
+- **1834 – The Sternwheel Packet Steamboat
 ### Positive Qoute
 ------
-"Every day may not be good, but there’s something good in every day! 🌟✨😄"
+"Believe in yourself and all that you are. 🌟 You are capable of amazing things! 🌈✨"